 Students are expected to attend school daily, on time, according to their rostered schedule and adhere to the Upper Darby School District Attendance Policy.
-Repeated lateness may result in a social work referral, SAIP (school attendance improvement plan), a SAP referral, or a referral for investigation by a UDSD truancy officer.
+Repeated lateness may result in a social work referral, SAIP (school attendance improvement plan), a SAP(student assistance program) referral, or a referral for investigation by a UDSD truancy officer.